 “If a child can’t learn the way we teach, maybe we should teach the way they learn.”
 (Ignacio Estrada).

-Zara Lygo is a year 7 teacher at Rose Park who has taught at every primary year level.
+Zara is a Year 7 teacher at Rose Park PS who has taught from Reception to Year 7.
 She is a qualified special education teacher with more than twenty years’ experience of living with and teaching individuals with Autism Spectrum Disorder.
-Zara has a Bachelor of Applied Science in Medical Laboratory Science, which drives her passion for STEM in the classroom.
-She has a Fitness Leaders’ certificate from TAFE and a Diploma in the Feldenkrais Method; understanding that health, wellbeing and physical fitness are also at the core of engaged learners.
+Zara has a Bachelor of Applied Science in Medical Laboratory Science, which drives her passion for inquiry and STEM in the classroom.
+She has a TAFE Fitness Leaders’ certificate and a Diploma in the Feldenkrais Method; understanding that health, wellbeing and physical fitness are also at the core of engaged learners.

-Michael Michell is a Year 7 Teacher at Rose Park Primary who has been teaching for over 12 years.
-During this time, Michael has taught predominantly in the classroom from Year 5 to Year 7 over the past 15 years.
+Michael is a Year 7 classroom teacher at Rose Park Primary who has taught predominantly in the Primary Years from Year 5 to Year 7 over the past 15 years.

-He has a passion towards Mathematics, Civics and Democracy, Debating, and Technology.
-In recent years, he has taught from Year 2 through to Year 10 as a Technology Specialist, implementing achievement standards from the Australian Curriculum and integrating ICT in IB units of inquiry.
+His passions are evident in Mathematics, Civics and Democracy, Debating, and Technology.
+In recent years, he has taught from Year 2 through to Year 10 as a Technology Specialist, implementing the Australian Curriculum and integrating ICT in IB units of inquiry.

-Michael believes in the power of innovation and creativity within students and the use of Digital Technologies to assist students to problem-solve real-life problems, research information and present their learning in multimodal ways.
+Michael believes in the power of innovation and creativity and uses Digital and Design Technologies to assist students to problem-solve real-life problems, research information and present their learning in multimodal ways.